Community Health Advisory: Coronavirus

 Student Health Services (SHS) is closely following reports from the World Health Organization and the Centers for Disease Control (CDC) concerning the Coronavirus (named “2019-nCoV”) that was first detected in Wuhan, Hubei Province, China, and which continues to expand.
-The virus has spread to several countries, including the United States, and the numbers of those affected is expected to grow.
+The virus has spread to several countries, including the United States, and the number of those affected is expected to grow.

 While the CDC considers this is a very serious public health threat, based on current information, the immediate health risk from 2019-nCoV to the general American public is considered low at this time.
 Nevertheless, SHS remains vigilant and in close contact with our local Los Angeles County Public Health Department.
 If at any time, we are notified that our campus community may be at greater risk for an outbreak of the 2019-nCOV, we will alert the campus and take all necessary measures to protect our community as directed by the public health experts.

 Signs and symptoms of this illness include fever, cough, and difficulty breathing.
 SHS does not feel the coronavirus at this time presents a heightened risk to the LMU campus community and wishes to remind you that this is the season for respiratory illnesses including the seasonal flu, which may cause fever and cough.

 Persons at the greatest risk for contracting the virus are those who have traveled from affected areas in the past 14 days.
 These persons should contact their health care provider if they are experiencing symptoms of the illness.
 LMU students who are experiencing these symptoms and have traveled to or from affected areas, should self-isolate and call SHS (310.338.2881) for further instructions before entering the Health Center.
 Do not attend classes or eat in the dining halls.
 Concerned LMU staff and faculty should call your health care provider ASAP.